mattkersner/techie/README.md

 - passport
 - sequelize

-run npm install in terminal to install all dependencies.
+Run npm install in terminal to install all dependencies.

-##Contributors

-Matt Kersner, Jerel Crespo, Mimi Klein (aka, Team Mic Drop)

 ##Build Strategy